-Every February 14th millions of flowers, gifts, candies, and cards exchange hands around the world, all in the name of love.
-Yet, the eternal holiday of lovers seems to be one of the most polarizing holidays on our calendar.
+Every February 14th, millions of flowers, gifts, candies, and cards exchange hands around the world, all in the name of love.

 Valentine’s Day as we know it was finally shaped a few centuries later, with the rise of romantic love and the poet Geoffrey Chaucer, who first linked the Roman saint to romantic love.

-In truth, Valentine’s Day is the only holiday that lets you freely choose who you’ll celebrate.
+In truth, Valentine’s Day is the only holiday that lets you freely choose who you want to celebrate with.

-There are some time-tested classics like chocolates and roses and wine that the majority likes to enjoy, but there’s also pizza and movies and long walks through the night, or just a cup of tea with some cuddling on the couch.
-The choice of what you’ll do and who you’ll do it with is yours.
-Feel like celebrating yourself?
-Why not, you’re still making someone happy!
+There are time-tested classics like chocolates, roses and cards, but there’s also pizza and movies and long afternoon walks.
+Or maybe just a cup of tea with some cuddling on the couch.
+As long as you do it with love, the choice is yours.